Jiaquarium/issuu/fullstack/checksums/essay-response.md

 Approximately 7.9 GB/mo is would be needed per month.
 With this in mind we could and given that magazines, catalogs, newspapers and other publishings may become more irrelevant with time, say 3 months, thats ~24 GB needed for a 3-month period if we wanted to preserve ultra-fast lookup for duplicates.

 Given that we'd have to store 10^10 strings (assuming its 10^10 strings/month), then 10^10 * 65 bits = 81.25 GB/mo would be ~244 GB for 3-months of cached checksums.
 And for 10^12 * 65 bits = 8.125 TB or ~24 TB for the 3-month period.
 In both these cases.
-We definitely wouldn't be able to store this on one machine so would consider distributed caching across multiple machines.
+We definitely wouldn't be able to store this on one machine so we can consider distributed caching across multiple machines.
+Also, we should decide on a cap for memory allocation to the cache and remove the oldest entries/implement an LRU cache.

 #### DCMA Flagged Documents
 A similar process can be implemented where we store all DCMA documents in an in-memory cache to compare checksums as well.
 This would be updated, instead of by publishers, by Issuu administrators.